ddnexus/pagy/docs/api/countless.md

 ## Caveats

-In this class the `:count` variable is always `nil`, hence some feature that depends on it can have limited or no support:
+In this class the `:count` variable is always `nil`, hence some feature that depends on it may have limited or no support:

 ### Features with limited support